databio/pepatac/docs/howto/use-container.md

 # Run <img src="../../img/pepatac_logo_black.svg" alt="PEPATAC" class="img-fluid" style="max-height:35px; margin-top:-15px; margin-bottom:-10px"> in a container

+We have produced both docker and singularity containers that hold all the necessary software for `PEPATAC`.
+You can run `PEPATAC` as an individual pipeline on a single sample using these containers by directly calling `docker run` or `singularity exec`.
+Or, you can rely on `looper`, which is already set up to run any pipeline in existing containers using the `divvy` templating system.
+Instructions for both follow:

+## Running individual samples in a container

 The pipeline has been successfully run in both a Linux and MacOS environment.
 With `docker` you need to bind mount your volume that contains the pipeline and your `$GENOMES` location, as well as provide the container the same environment variables your host environment is using.

 In the first example, we're mounting our home user directory (`/home/jps3ag/`) which contains the parent directories to our `$GENOMES` folder and to the pipeline itself.
 We'll also provide the pipeline two environment variables, `$GENOMES` and `$HOME`.